 Good riddance.
 It’s not like [you] paid taxes here anyway.

 Don’t let the door hit you on the way out or whatever.

 Then even the News:

 But as the great man tweets, I guess history’s disposed.
-Of all the people who’ve ever lived in New York, it’ll henceforth be known: No one had it “worse” than ole Dreary Don Dreary.
-He could only bilk taxpayers for three-quarters of a billion.
+Of all the people who’ve ever lived in New York, it’ll henceforth be known that no one had it “worse” than Dreary Don Dreary.
+After all, he could only bilk the taxpayers for three-quarters of a billion dollars.
 Sad!

 Screenshots by Rick Stachura.